Find out about:

 3. International place

 Many Australian medical schools have varying numbers of reserved places for international students.
-For instance, Notre Dame’s Sydney campus will accept a maximum of 10 international students, while the University of Adelaide will have 36 places for international students in 2022.
+For instance, Notre Dame’s Sydney campus will accept a maximum of 26 international students in 2023, while the University of Adelaide will have 30 places for international students in 2024.
 Tuition fees for international students vary from university to university, but as a guide you can expect to pay about $70,000-$80,000 each year.
 Medical degrees awarded in Australia are internationally recognised and graduates may apply for residency positions in other countries (e.g. if a graduate wishes to practise medicine back in their own country).
 It is important to note that, due to factors such as eligible visas, it may be more challenging for international students to secure an internship in Australia after graduating compared to domestic students.

 You may be eligible for bonus points or be able to apply to reserved places under special schemes (e.g. rural, equity, Indigenous Australian, Māori-Pacific Islander schemes).